The Lost Image

 Borders on the Absurd

-The story of the controversy village, "Rajar", that its residents are forced to deal day after day with The threat of being divided between Israel and Lebanon.
+The story of the controversy village, "Rajar", whose residents are forced to deal day after day with the threat of being divided between Israel and Lebanon.

-On the Lebanese Syrian borders northern Lebanon, live hundreds of stateless families that have been left without any identity for 400 years.
-Khoder is a father of a stateless family living on the borders, where the only way to survive is smuggling chickens.
+On the Lebanese-Syrian border in Northern Lebanon, live hundreds of stateless families that have been left without any identity for 400 years.
+Khoder is a father of a stateless family living on the border, where the only way to survive is smuggling chickens.